marian-nmt/marian-dev/doc/graph/operator.md

 To conform with definitions in the codebase, we should replace `IntrusivePtr<marian::TensorBase>` with its typedef `marian::Tensor`.
-Note that as these files use the `marian::functional` namespace it is also possible to omit the `marian::functional::` prefix.
+Note that as these files are included in `marian::gpu` namespace, and explicitly use `marian::functional` namespace it is also possible to omit both of these prefixes.
+Typically, the namespace prefix of the specialized function is removed as well.